-Section 1 Applicability of the examination regulations; catalog of modules and curriculum
+Section 1 Applicability of the examination regulations; catalog of modules

-- (1) These examination regulations are to administer the studies and examinations in the Master's program in Automation & IT at Cologne University of Applied Sciences. - (2) Based on these examination regulations, Cologne University of Applied Sciences is to create a curriculum (Studienplan; see annex) and a catalog of modules (Modulhandbuch).
+(1) These examination regulations are to administer the studies and examinations in the Master's program in Integrated Design at Cologne University of Applied Sciences.

+(2) Based on these examination regulations, Cologne University of Applied Sciences is to create a catalog of modules.
 Taking into account developments in the fields of science and university teaching as well as profession-specific requirements, the catalog of modules is to outline the course contents and structure of the Master's program.
-The curriculum is to provide students with a guideline for adequately scheduling their studies.